transition-zero/tz-client/README.md

 System Models are representations of energy and material flows, usually optimised by economic logic like least-costs-minimisation.

-System models in FEO are composed of three objects - Models, Scenarios, and Runs.
+System models in the TransitionZero platform are composed of three objects - Models, Scenarios, and Runs.

 - **Models** describe the geographic, temporal, and sectoral scope of the systems model.
 - **Scenarios** are narrative counter-factuals of the future, which may be accompanied by numeric projections